What is Dementia?

 The National Institute of Aging

-the National Alzheimer’s and Dementia Resource Center
+The National Alzheimer’s and Dementia Resource Center

 The Administration on Aging and the Administration for Community Living (AoA/ACL) funds the National Alzheimer’s and Dementia Resource Center (NADRC).
 The goals of the NADRC include, but are not limited to, the provision of expert technical assistance to AoA/ACL and its grantees, as well as making program information and resources available to individuals and organizations outside the Alzheimer’s grantee community.
 The NADRC website has Selected Resources Developed by the National Alzheimer’s and Dementia Resource Center, Highlights of Grantee Developed Resources and has webinars that address Alzheimer’s disease and related dementia in adults with an intellectual and developmental disability.